itnifl/movieLister/README.md

 movieLister
 ===========

 OBS!
 This code uses mymovieapi.org / imbdpapi.com(http://imdbapi.com/) that is no longer up and running.
 This code therefore no longer works.
-See http://imdbapi.com/(http://imdbapi.com/) for more info
+See http://imdbapi.com/ for more info.

 A Perl based web system that lists information, gets trailers and covers about movies stored on a hard drive.